 Visitors who get the chance to visit during the summer shouldn't miss the regular Poppeldorf Palace concerts which feature classical music in front of the palace.

 Bonn's stunning cathedral is the symbol of the city with its five towers poking high into the sky.
 Known in German as Bonner Münster, this is one of the best examples of a Romanesque church on the Rhine River.

 The site was a Roman temple and Christian church before the cathedral was built.
 The cathedral was constructed between the 11th and 13th centuries, making it one of Germany's oldest cathedrals still standing.
-Located on today's Münsterplatz, it was built on the graves of two martyred Roman soldiers who became the city’s patron saints.
+Located in today's Münsterplatz, it was built on the graves of two martyred Roman soldiers who became the city’s patron saints.
 It is also the site where two Holy Roman Emperors, Charles IV and Frederick the Fair, were crowned in the 14th century.

 Step inside and around the current restorations (expected to continue into 2019) to admire its Gothic details and Baroque decoration.
-Main attractions include the 11th century crypt or the 12th century cloister, as well as the defined Expressionist art in the windows created by the saint Heinrich Campendonk.
-One of the newest discoveries is the tomb of Siegfried von Westerburg, archbishop of Cologne from 1275 to 1297.
+Main attractions include the 11th-century crypt or the 12th-century cloister, as well as the defined Expressionist art in the windows created by the saint Heinrich Campendonk.
+One of the newest discoveries is the tomb of Siegfried von Westerburg, Archbishop of Cologne from 1275 to 1297.

 The square in front of Bonn's Minster is the largest in town, and the cathedral is not the only attraction here.